 - Employees conclude: they can be fun, sure, but many employees in their heart of hearts see them as an annoying, time-consuming obligation in a season when time is at a premium.

 - Employers point out that Office parties can be expensive, energy-consuming, and scary (in the age of #MeToo) and potentially make them as the employers liable for employee drinking or injury.
 A CEO stated, “More bad behaviour occurs at company holiday parties than at any other time of year.
 The combination of the holiday season, pent-up feelings about co-workers and, most importantly, alcohol often lead to uninhibited behaviour ranging from sexual harassment to expressions of intolerance.”

-I have to agree – as a veteran of long career’s worth of holiday parties, that the above statements sound about right to me.
+I have to agree – as a veteran of a long career’s worth of holiday parties, that the above statements sound about right to me.
 However, don’t veto your holiday party just yet.
 First, answer the following questions: What is the purpose of the Christmas party?
-To have fun and bond the staff?
-The anniversary of Christ's birth legitimises another special celebration - the closing of one chapter and the opening of another.
+To have fun and bond with the staff?
+The anniversary of Christ’s birth legitimises another special celebration – the closing of one chapter and the opening of another.

 Such celebrations occur in all societies.
 Their function is to reinforce important beliefs.
 The same is true in a company.
 Although I cannot prove it, I sense that greater social cohesion should improve corporate performance.